 In the literature review you should develop the rationale for why you focus on the topic you've selected.
 The review should summarize and briefly critique what social scientists already know about your topic.
 It should also indicate the major theoretical assumptions, concepts, and issues (both theoretical and empirical) that social scientists have been concerned with in studying your topic.
 Your task is to organize and analyze previous thinking and research, identifying major strengths and weaknesses as they pertain to your topic.

-The scope of your literature review will vary based on your topic and whether you propose to test a hypothesis or develop your own.
-If, for example, you are interested in the link between sex and income, you will find an enormous literature on the determinants of income and social mobility.
+The scope of your literature review will vary based on your topic and the type f research you intend to conduct.
+If, for example, you are interested in the link between race and income, you will find an enormous literature on the determinants of income and social mobility.
 Instead of writing a book, review the work that addresses your specific topic.
-You don't need to discuss the literature on, say, race and income unless you draw important ideas for your own work from that literature.
+You don't need to discuss the literature on, say, gender and income unless you draw important ideas for your own work from that literature.

 If you select a topic on which little has been written, you might have to search further afield.
 You might be able to draw on ideas from research on related topics or from general theoretical perspectives.
 In this case, refer only to the sources you used directly in developing your research topic.